Smoke and burning

 To learn more, review:

 Smoke is a significant source of air pollution.

 - Outdoor burning, like land clearing fires

 - Indoor burning, like wood stoves and fireplaces

 One of the main pollutants in smoke is fine particulate matter, also known as PM2.5.

-Breathing in the particulate matter in smoke causes many kinds of health effects, including heart and lung problems.
-Research has shown there is no lower threshold for the health effects of smoke.
+Breathing in the fine particulate matter in smoke causes many kinds of health effects, including heart and lung problems.
+Research has shown there's no lower threshold for the health effects of breathing in smoke.

 Learn more about:

 - Outdoor burning

 All wood heating generates smoke, but smoke from wood heating can be reduced by using clean-burning practices and a cleaner-burning appliance.